 If we are closed or at capacity and you think your pet has an immediate, life threatening illness or injury, we always recommend going straight to an ER.
 If your pet is not actively in danger, but still seems like they may need to be prioritized, we will be providing a triage at 11:00 am.
 Please meet our medical team at the main entrance when we open so they can assess the stability of your pet.
 If your pet is stable enough to wait, we will have you come back later.
 If they are unstable, in need of extensive diagnostics, a sedated procedure, or hospitalization, we will ask you to stay while we get together your pet’s care plan.

 Can I schedule a visit?

+We are primarily an Urgent Care clinic so we don’t schedule visits in advance.
 The only visits we currently schedule are end of life procedures, dentals, and surgical procedures.
-Apart from end of life services, all scheduled visits are done after a walk-in consult and cannot be done prior to establishing care with one of our providers.
+Apart from end of life services, all scheduled visits are done after an initial consult and generally cannot be done prior to establishing care with one of our providers.

 Should I let you know if my pet or I have food allergies?

 Absolutely!
 We have a wide variety of treats we use to make our patients happy, including peanut butter.
 If your pet has a protein allergy (chicken, beef, etc.) or if you have a peanut, fish, or other severe allergy, please let us know!

 I’m at the Emergency Room with my pet and they need surgery.
 Can Access do that surgery?